kulmajaba/figma-better-color-picker/README.md

   - Non-trivial, since the entrypoint HTML would need to be bundled to contain the JS, then the bundle needs to be imported as text into `plugin.js`
 - Use RPC notifications when possible to avoid unnecessary messages
 - Add `"componentName": "[A-Z]+",` back to `.stylelintrc` when a new version of `stylelint-selector-bem-pattern` is available
+- Contrast color column selection moves to next column when one is deleted but the pickers do not update

 ### Undo history???